 In keeping with its opinion, the District Court issued an order permanently enjoining the USPTO from implementing its claims and continued application rules.
-At the time this report was published, the USPTO retains the option of pursuing an appeal of this ruling to the Federal Circuit.
-It is not currently known whether the USPTO will continue to pursue this litigation or not.
+The USPTO has appealed this judgment to the Federal Circuit, where the appeal remains pending at the time of the publication of this report.